rivy/example-bforrest.github.com/source/_posts/2012-02-27-Programming-and-Barriers-t0-Entry.markdown

 Aren&#8217;t these the same type of interaction?
 CTL+Space pops up a list of available commands, arrow up/down to select and hit enter to paste that text into the window.
 Granted Intellisense is more polished and will show all of the overloads, but I honestly have a difficult time understanding the difference.

-[Git Immersion](href="http://gitimmersion.com/" target="_blank"] was very helpful for ramping up quickly with Git.
+[Git Immersion](href="http://gitimmersion.com/") was very helpful for ramping up quickly with Git.
 Git is just a plate full of awesome.
 I can get tons done with four basic commands after I can Alt+Tab to  my bash shell:
 ```
 git checkout -b working_branch #separates my code from the herd.